Operation Fox Hunt

-Operation Fox Hunt (猎狐专项行动) is a global operation of the government of the People's Republic of China whose purported aim is anti-corruption.
+Operation Fox Hunt (猎狐专项行动) is a global operation of the government of the People's Republic of China whose purported aim is to capture or harass political dissenters.
 It was launched in 2014 under the general secretaryship of Xi Jinping and focuses on repatriating wanted Chinese nationals from other countries.
 As of 2017, it has led to the arrest of over 40 individuals.
 Some Western governments and critics have accused the operation of targeting Chinese dissidents living abroad to stop their activism under the guise of returning corrupt Chinese nationals to the country to face criminal charges.

 History

 Operation Fox Hunt was launched in June 2014.
 In the course of six months during 2015, it repatriated 680 people to China.

 In 2015, it scored its first big success in Europe with the arrest and extradition of a woman surnamed Zhang from Italy.
 It was the first time a European country had extradited someone to China on accusations of financial crimes.

 In March 2017, Ningxia investigators and Paris embassy personnel “successfully persuaded” fugitive Zheng Ning to come home, after he had lived in France for three years before his mysterious disappearance.
-Despite an extradition treaty between France and China, French officials were not informed of the repatriation, leading French intelligence to lodge a complaint.
-Paul Charon, an expert on China at the French defense ministry's Institute for Strategic Research, said “It also shows a bigger phenomenon: the hardening stance of the regime in Beijing, which dares to carry out these operations overseas and mock the sovereignty of other countries.”
+Despite an extradition treaty between France and China, French officials were not informed of the repatriation, leading French intelligence to complain.
+Paul Charon, an expert on China at the French defense ministry's Institute for Strategic Research, said, “It also shows a bigger phenomenon: the hardening stance of the regime in Beijing, which dares to carry out these operations overseas and mock the sovereignty of other countries.”

 In January 2024, the prosecutor general of the Supreme People's Procuratorate Ying Yong called on the country to develop "foreign related rule of law" and legal experts with expertise on foreign jurisdictions and legal systems in order to more effectively combat transnational anti-corruption, counterterrorism and cybercrime cases; indicating an increased focus on utilizing foreign judicial systems to pursue domestic corruption suspects which have fled abroad to evade prosecution.